cookish/4sight_old/readme.md

 ## Official Documentation

-Documentation can be found on the [wiki](wiki).
+Documentation can be found on the [wiki](http://github.com/cookish/4sight/wiki).

 ### Contributing to 4sight

-All issues and pull requests should be filed on the [laravel/framework](http://github.com/cookish/4sight) repository.
+All issues and pull requests should be filed on the [cookish/4sight](http://github.com/cookish/4sight) repository.

 ### License